GrantErickson/Gravity/README.md

 9. Added basic collisions (check out Chaos for an example)
 10. Option to change the time step
 11. Added a third dimension
+12. Adaptive speed (auto in time step selection).
+This option varies the time step to hold the amount an object moves to an approximate percentage of its radius.
+It is interesting that the results can vary wildly based on the settings.
+May be an error somewhere.

 ### Other potential features